-The desire to lose or gain weight comes hand in hand with caring about your health and physique.
+The desire to lose or gain weight goes hand in hand with caring about your health and physique.
 The only correct way to do it is following professional advice.
-However, as we've said before when talking about body weight, there are several broad guidelines that are generally accepted as healthy ways to lose weight: watch your diet and exercise.
+However, as we've said before when talking about body weight, there are several broad guidelines that are generally accepted as healthy ways to lose weight.
+These are watching your diet and exercising.
 Let's see how some tools can help you in such efforts.
-For the weight loss, we divided the tools into two different sections: diet and exercise.
+For weight loss, we've divided the tools into two different sections: diet and exercise.
 To properly lose weight, we would advise doing both with moderation, but any of them on its own should still yield results.

-To lose weight by means of controlling your food intake, we would recommend a fantastic calculator we made here called food calories that will help you be mindful of what you're putting in your body and adapt it to your needs.
+To lose weight by means of controlling your food intake, you need to be mindful of what you're putting in your body.
+Calorie counting can help you to adapt your diet to your needs.
 If you are serious about losing weight, you need to weigh your food, at least until you get a sense of how much food weighs.
-It is also important to control your macros for weight loss since not all calories are equally healthy and you always need at least a bit of everything.
-It is one of the reasons that, e.g., eggs, chickpeas, and kale are so popular recently.
-As a small bonus, we would recommend checking our food calculators like the marvelous egg boiling calculator that will help you get those eggs perfectly cooked to your liking every single time.
+It is also important to control your macros for weight loss since not all calories are equally healthy and you always need at least a little bit of everything.
+It is one of the reasons that foodstuffs such as eggs, chickpeas, and kale are so popular recently.

-On the other side of how to lose weight, we have exercising, which not only helps you lose weight but also make you healthier overall.
-For the weight loss, there are two approaches to exercising: steady state cardio and High-Intensity Interval training (HIIT).
-Steady state cardio helps you burn more calories overall as well as make your body slimmer in the long run.
-These exercises include walking, running for weight loss and cycling for weight loss.
+On the other side of how to lose weight, we have exercising, which not only helps you lose weight but also makes you healthier overall.
+As a means of weight loss, there are two approaches to exercising: steady-state cardio and High-Intensity Interval training (HIIT).
+Steady-state cardio helps you burn more calories overall as well as make your body slimmer in the long run.
+These exercises include walking, running and cycling.
 Heck!
-You can even start catching pokemon if you're still into that.
+You can even start catching Pokemon if you're still into that.
 These types of exercises are typically long and low-intensity efforts that help your body burn more fat than it would normally.
-A great example (and a huge milestone for those looking for a challenge), is the marathon, about which you can learn more in our marathon pace calculator.
+A great example (and a huge milestone for those looking for a challenge) is the marathon.

-The problem with these types of exercises is that they require much time and can even get boring for some people.
+The problem with these types of exercises is that they require a lot of time and can get boring for some people.
 That's where HIIT comes in handy.
 These are short but very intense exercises done in quick succession with short periods of rest in between.
-This type of exercises include weight lifting (or technically mass lifting), and they burn more fat per minute than cardio.
-HIIT exercises usually lead to muscle gains so even if your overall weight doesn't drop as much as with pure cardio, some would argue it's even better cause it helps you look better and be more capable in general.
+This type of exercise includes weight lifting (or technically mass lifting) and burns more fat per minute than cardio.
+HIIT exercises usually lead to muscle gain, so even if your overall weight doesn't drop as much as with pure cardio, some would argue it's even better cause it helps you look better and be more capable in general.
 Typical exercises include squats, deadlifts, curls (of many types) and the ever-popular bench press.

 How to gain weight in a healthy manner?

 As for how to gain weight in a healthy manner, the general advice is the same: watch your diet and exercise.
 However, there are some caveats as to what specifically you should do.
-When it comes to eating you should be aiming for taking in more calories than your body will burn so that you can get heavier.
+When it comes to eating, you should aim for taking in more calories than your body will burn so that you can get heavier.
 The key is to still eat healthy so that you can build lean body mass and not just fat.

-As for exercising the general advice is to prioritize HIIT type of training over cardio.
-That doesn't mean only to do HIIT or that you cannot gain weight without going to the gym, but the "iron church", as some call it, is probably your best option.
+As for exercising, the general advice is to prioritize HIIT over cardio.
+That doesn't mean you should only do HIIT, or that you cannot gain weight without going to the gym, but the "iron church" (or gym), is probably your best option.
 However, running and cycling can still be used for gaining weight.
-You should focus on the short-intense sprints rather than long miles.
-An example of this is very high cycling wattage competitions such as track events where athletes have to perform around their zone 4-5 of their cycling heart rate zones.
-For anyone who disagrees with this, look at the picture of the cyclist above.
+You should focus on short-intense sprints rather than long miles.
+An example of this is very high cycling wattage competitions such as track events where athletes have to perform in zones 4 and 5 of their heart rate zones.
+For anyone who disagrees with this, take a look at the picture of the cyclist above.